-Now 35, I was born and raised in Cuba and came to Miami in 2001.
-A very dedicated and hardworking nurse who takes great pride in my ongoing, lifetime cultivation of compassion in Nursing, I seek advancement in my career.
+Now thirty-five, I was born and raised in Cuba and came to Miami in 2001.
+A very dedicated and hardworking nurse who takes immense pride in my ongoing, lifetime cultivation of compassion in Nursing, I seek advancement in my career.
 I could not be more pleased that there is a particular need for bilingual English/Spanish Family Nurse Practitioners since this is my calling.

 I love teaching patients the correct lifestyle choices to protect, enhance, and preserve their well-being.
 I use Spanish daily in the workplace since many of our patients in Miami speak Spanish as their first language.
 I appreciate how there is not only a shortage of bilingual English/Spanish nurses but also physicians, resulting in a great need for well-trained bilingual Spanish/English healthcare providers.
 This will give me an enormous opportunity to serve the underserved, particularly as an FNP, attending to sick people who might otherwise have to wait weeks or months to be seen by a physician.